 # Posterior mean.

-1.2 Markov Chain Monte Carlo (MCMC) Approach
+Markov Chain Monte Carlo (MCMC) Approach

 In the last example the posterior distribution was easy to identify.
 However, in paractice this is not usually the case and therefore, via Bayes Theorem, we would only know the posterior distribution up to a constant.
 This motivates the idea of using Monte Carlo simulation methods.
 How can we sample from a distribution that we do not know?
-The Metropolis–Hastings algorithm, explained next, is one approach to tackle this problem.
+The Metropolis–Hastings algorithm, explaned next, is one approach to tackle this problem.

 Metropolis–Hastings algorithm